dariuskzucker/documentation_RAG/README.md

-### Quick example to show RAG used for LLM to answer questions regarding your package/library, based on documentation.
+### RAG used for LLM to answer questions regarding your package/library, based on documentation.

-### This example answers questions regarding the syntax of [dataspace](https://pypi.org/project/dataspace/).
+### This LLM will now effectively answer questions regarding the syntax of [dataspace](https://pypi.org/project/dataspace/).